 Donations to the El Cerrito High School Mountain Biking Team are always accepted and always appreciated.
-Please click on the PayPal link below to send payment with a credit card or your personal PayPal account.
-You may also make checks payable to
+Please click on the Venmo link below to send payment with a credit card or your personal Venmo account.
+You may also make checks payable to:

 All donations and contributions are tax deductible for income tax purposes.
 We are a sponsored group of the El Cerrito Student Activity Fund, 501 (c) (3) Tax ID #911935426.

 * Any donation is appreciated.
 Note that when paying via credit card, Venmo and the credit card companies take a 3.2% or higher fee, yet if you pay by debit card, ECHS Mountain Biking Club will receive the full donation.

 Your donations are used for essential items for the team, including:

 - $50: Race fee for one scholarship student rider

 - $50: Volunteer coach’s background clearance check and NICA registration

 - $75: Hotel and meals for one race for scholarship student rider

 - $250: Race fees for one student rider for whole season

 - $315: Team registration fees for one scholarship student rider